 Furthermore, considering all qualifying science research-based courses on your transcript at graduation time:

 - at least one course, worth at least 3 credits, must be from a different unit than the other research-based courses; and

 - every qualifying course must have been completed with a grade of C or above (see also note below); and

 - the average GPA over all qualifying courses must be 3.0 or above (see also note below).

-NOTE: Exceptionally, courses taken in Winter 2020 and Summer 2020 with grade "S" (Satisfactory) will count as qualifying courses, and will count toward the 9-credit requirement, even though they will not be counted in GPA calculations.
+NOTE: Exceptionally, courses taken in Winter 2020, Summer 2020, Fall 2020, and Winter 2021 with grade "S" (Satisfactory) will count as qualifying courses, and will count toward the 9-credit requirement, even though they will not be counted in GPA calculations.

 If these requirements are met, the mention "Dean's Multidisciplinary Undergraduate Research List" will be recorded on the student's transcript at graduation time.

 No application is necessary for students who have taken courses from the approved list.